Pre-Physical Therapy Track

 Physical Therapists (PTs) are health care professionals who diagnose and treat individuals of all ages, from newborns to the very oldest, who have medical problems or other health-related conditions that limit their abilities to move and perform functional activities in their daily lives.
 PTs examine each individual and develop a plan using treatment techniques to promote the ability to move, reduce pain, restore function, and prevent disability.
 (American Physical Therapy Association website – http://www.apta.org).

 Technically, there isn’t a specific major in “pre-physical therapy.”
 To become a licensed PT, students MUST attend a professional PT Program to earn a Doctor of Physical Therapy (DPT) degree.
 Students should be most concerned about achieving the requirements for admission to the DPT program of their choice.
-Applied Health Science is the most commonly chosen major for “pre-PT” because it offers all the required courses and allows room for much flexibility within the curriculum.
-Other majors that match up pretty well with the admission requirements include Exercise Science and Biology.
+For students in the College of Health and Human Services, Applied Health Science is a commonly chosen major for “pre-PT” because it offers the required courses and allows room for much flexibility within the curriculum.
+Other majors that students may choose that match post-baccalaureate PT admission requirements include Exercise Science in the College of Education and Human Development and Biology in the College of Arts and Sciences.
 However, students can choose ANY major - admission to PT graduate programs is based on overall GPA, prerequisite course GPA, experience/knowledge of the field, and leadership/involvement.

 ADMISSION TO PT GRADUATE PROGRAMS: